 Real Estate: George provides a full scope of services relating to the planning and zoning of commercial real estate.
 He draws on his experience in banking law to provide representation of lenders and borrowers in financing real estate transactions and documenting loans.

 Represented major regional banks and community banks in foreclosures of office buildings, shopping centers, golf courses, subdivision property, multi-family residential properties, warehouses, manufacturing facilities and others.
-He served as local council for the Special Servicer for the Trust...
+SKO served as local counsel for the Special Servicer for the Trust in two CMBS loan foreclosure actions one of which involved indebtedness of $31 million dollars secured by a shopping center which was successfully completed in August 2017 and the other involving indebtedness of $17 million dollars secured by a student housing complex and which was successfully completed in May 2018.